JetBrains/compose-multiplatform/FEATURES.md

 * M2 works only with Gradle 6.4 or later (6.7 is the latest tested version).
 * M3 works only with Gradle 6.4 or later (6.8 is the latest tested version).
 * Alpha works with Gradle 6.7 or later (7.1 is the latest tested version).
+* 1.0.0 works with Gradle 6.7 or later (7.2 is the latest tested version).